haiton266/classify-fooddrink-and-not/README.md

   - `test/`
     - `valid/`
     - `notvalid/`
+- `analyze.py` - Analyze some information about dataset.
 - `train.py` - Script to train the model.
 - `evaluate.py` - Script to evaluate the model.
 - `inference.py` - Script for model inference.